nhsx/Mental-Health/0/index.md

 After prioritising work it has been agreed to work on the following;

-> What are the opportunities to support children and young people in preparation for their first or subsequent contact from a NHS funded mental health service?
+> What are the opportunities to support children and young people in preparation for their first or subsequent contact from a children and young person's mental health service?

 We will explore this opportunity by conducting [a discovery phase](https://www.gov.uk/service-manual/agile-delivery/how-the-discovery-phase-works).
 We have a multidisciplinary team which includes CYP mental health subject matter expertise and clinical expertise.